somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 - adaptation of the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality for the Kolmogorov–Smirnov (KS) test to construct a non-parametric confidence interval of uncertainty on the nlogistic-sigmoid model with a 99% probability ($\alpha=0.01$) by default.

 `NLSIG-COVID19Lab` is useful as a quick real-time monitoring tool for the COVID-19 pandemic.
-It was designed to be used by humans, both researchers and non-reserachers.
+It was designed to be used by humans, both researchers and non-researchers.

 `NLSIG-COVID19Lab` is currently written in MATLAB but will be implemented in other languages in the future.